-The class meets twice a week.
+We meet twice a week.
 You should attend class in person, and I will take attendance.
 You may attend virtually if you feel ill/are ill or have some other special circumstance (ie - a job interview, etc.).
 I will record and post all lectures.
-That may change, obviously, if campus policy about the variants changes, and we move entirely online.
-I reserve the right to make changes to this policy.